touzet/pampa/README.md

  - downloading, as a zip file: button _code<>_ on the right-hand side of the screen
  - cloning: `git clone https://github.com/touzet/anc_prot.git`

-Additionaly, the full version of pampa necessitates the Biopython and pyteomics libraries.  pampa_light has no external dependencies.
+Additionaly, the full version of pampa necessitates the Biopython and pyteomics libraries.

  - biopython (https://biopython.org/): `pip install biopython`
  - pyteomics (https://pypi.org/project/pyteomics/): `pip install pyteomics`

+pampa_light requires no external dependencies.

 ## How to run the program ?